Rumyra/Pocket-Kitten/tutorial/tutorial.md

 Did you notice what just happened there - you actually just built a web app, it just so happens that that really is all you need to do.
 Amazedev!
 As it is just web technology it's worth taking a look at the [WebAPI list](https://wiki.mozilla.org/WebAPI/) to see all the amazing functionality which is/will be available for your apps.

 Now I bet you're wondering how you get all this onto a device.
-I'm not going to go into it in detail here, no doubt it'll be tl;dr. A quick summary is you need the [Android SDK](http://developer.android.com/sdk/index.html) installed and the [Gaia code](https://github.com/mozilla-b2g/gaia).
+Sorry I'm not going to go into it in detail here, no doubt it'll be tl;dr. A quick summary is you need the [Android SDK](http://developer.android.com/sdk/index.html) installed and the [Gaia code](https://github.com/mozilla-b2g/gaia).
 Also a compatible device (Galaxy S2, Galaxy Nexus, Nexus One, LG Optimus to name a few).
 There are [instructions here](https://developer.mozilla.org/en-US/docs/Mozilla/Boot_to_Gecko/Installing_Boot_to_Gecko_on_a_mobile_device) and more notes on it [here](http://hackingfirefoxos.wordpress.com/).
 There'll soon be more detail from me too, so keep an eye out.

 ###Any more for any more?